openshift/runbooks/alerts/cluster-monitoring-operator/KubeDeploymentReplicasMismatch.md

 ## Meaning

-This alert is fired when a discrepancy between the desired number of replicas to the actual number of running instances for deployment was observed for a certain period.
+Th `KubeDeploymentReplicasMismatch` alert triggers when, over a certain time period, a discrepancy occurs between the desired number of pod replicas for deployment and the actual number of running instances.

 ## Impact

-The impact very much differs depending on the discrepancy.
+The impact differs depending on the size of the discrepancy.

 ## Diagnosis

-The alert should note where the discrepancy occurred under the `deployment`
+The alert message under the `deployment` label describes where the discrepancy
-label:
+occurred:

 ```console
  - alertname = KubeDeploymentReplicasMismatch